joao-m-fonseca/Java-Docker-Nexus-JF/README.md

 To run the calculator you need to perform the next step:

-java -jar calculator.jar soma 2 3 -> This will get you the result of 2 plus 3.
+java -jar calculator.jar sum 2 3 -> This will get you the result of 2 plus 3.

 The arguments to perform operations are: